Dani Weatherholt: Orlando Pride (2016–2019)

 In January 2016, Weatherholt was selected by Orlando Pride in the fourth-round (31st overall pick) of the 2016 NWSL College Draft.
 She signed with the club in April 2016.
 She went on to play 12 appearances her first year at the club.
 She had her contract option exercised for the 2017 season where she made 19 appearances and scored one goal.
 She was offered a new contract for the 2018 season.
 During that season Weatherholt played 23 games for the club, tied for the most in the season for any Orlando Pride player alongside Shelina Zadorsky.
-Her contract option exercised for the 2019 season.
+Her contract option was exercised for the 2019 season.

 Loan to Melbourne Victory (2018–2019)

 On October 16, 2018, the Melbourne Victory announced they had signed Weatherholt on loan for the 2018–2019 W-League season.
 She made 12 appearances as the team won the Premiership title, marking Weatherholt's first professional trophy.

-Reign FC (2020–2021)
+OL Reign (2020–2021)

-On January 22, 2020, Weatherholt was traded to Reign FC in exchange for Reign's natural second-round pick in the 2021 NWSL College Draft.
+On January 22, 2020, Weatherholt was traded to OL Reign in exchange for Reign's natural second-round pick in the 2021 NWSL College Draft.